Skip to content

 Facet joint syndrome is an inflammation of the tiny joints located between the vertebrae in your spine.
 It can be caused by repetitive motions such as lifting heavy objects or sitting for extended periods of time without proper support.
 As these tiny joints become inflamed, they start to press on the nerves coming from the spine, causing pain and discomfort.
 In extreme cases, it can also lead to issues with mobility and range of motion.

-Massage therapy is one way to treat facet joint syndrome that has been gaining popularity in recent years.
-During a massage session, a therapist will use their hands to gently manipulate the affected area—this helps to loosen up tight muscles and reduce swelling around the joints.
-Additionally, massage therapy can help improve circulation which helps remove toxins from the body more effectively.
-Finally, massage therapy can also help reduce stress levels which can contribute significantly to chronic pain conditions such as facet joint syndrome.
+Massage is one way to treat facet joint syndrome that has been gaining popularity in recent years.
+During a session, a registered massage therapist (RMT) will use their hands to gently manipulate the affected area—this helps to loosen up tight muscles and reduce swelling around the joints.
+Additionally, massage can help improve circulation which helps remove toxins from the body more effectively.
+Finally, massage can also help reduce stress levels which can contribute significantly to chronic pain conditions such as facet joint syndrome.
+You can also combine massage with physiotherapy for facet joint syndrome and chiropractic care for facet joint syndrome as well!

 What Kind of Massage Should I Get?